StuartIanNaylor/2ch_delay_sum/README.md

 60mm mic spacing @ 48Khz = 60 / (343000/48000) = 8.39 so a int margin of 8
 16Khz only gives 2.798 so of no use

-`/tmp/ds` contains current TDOA so poll to set LEDs
+`/tmp/ds-out` contains current TDOA so poll to set LEDs To monitor `watch -n 0.1 cat /tmp/ds-out`

-To monitor `watch -n 0.1 cat /tmp/ds`
+To fix the beamformer write a file to `/tmp/ds-in` `echo 1 > /tmp/ds-in` sets beam to a delay of 1